 - 1. Development and implementation of ICT solutions and (pilot) actions to support digitalization in health care - 2.
-Improving health care and access to long-term care for vulnerable groups, with focus on elderly, children and disabled persons - 3.
-Improving the accessibility and effectiveness of cross-border public health care services by investing in telemedicine, diagnostics, mobile clinics and mobile assets, including small scale infrastructure preferring nature-based solutions - 4.
+Improving access to health care services for vulnerable and marginalised groups, such as elderly, children (e.g., children deprived of parental care) and persons with disabilities through investments in equipment, transport means, etc - 3.
+Improving the accessibility and effectiveness of cross-border public health care services by investing in telemedicine, diagnostics, mobile clinics/infirmaries and mobile assets, including small scale infrastructure preferring nature-based solutions - 4.
 Transfer of knowledge through exchange of experience, awareness raising, lifelong learning, education and training programmes, and capacity building through online and in-situ trainings to improve skills in the field of health care and enhance the delivery of primary care and family-based and community-based care services - 5.
 Developing and implementing joint activities/solutions to promote healthy lifestyles and active and healthy aging, disease prevention.

-The programme aims to contribute to accessibility and effectiveness of the health care in the border areas by improving infrastructure, skills and organisation of healthcare in the programme area.
+The programme aims to contribute to accessibility and effectiveness of the health care system in the border areas by improving infrastructure, skills and organisation of healthcare in the programme area.
+The proposed actions will demonstrate their contribution to the resilience and sustainability of health care system.